Bye Bye Baby (film)

 Bye Bye Baby is a 1988 Italian romantic comedy film directed by Enrico Oldoini.
 The film starred Brigitte Nielsen and Carol Alt.
 It is one of the few films to feature five-pin billiards on-screen in any detail.

 Plot summary

-A couple from Milan, Sandra and Paolo, engage in a series of extramarital affairs, reconciliations, escapades, and eventual divorce, beginning during a vacation to Mauritius.
-Sandra becomes involved with a handsome doctor, Marcello, while Paolo falls for Lisa, a professional billiards player.
+A couple from Milan, Sandra and Paolo, engage in a series of extramarital affairs, reconciliations, escapades and eventual divorce, beginning during a vacation to Mauritius.
+Sandra becomes involved with a handsome doctor, Marcello, while Paolo falls for Lisa, a professional five-pin billiards player.